Journalist Gwen Ifill Honored With Black Heritage Forever Stamp

 "She's historical, and she should be honored all the months of the year.
 Because that's the incredible legacy she leaves," Davis said of Ifill.

-The Ifill commemorative stamp goes on sale Friday.
+The Ifill commemorative stamp will be issued on Thursday.